What Is Junkware and How Do You Remove It?

 How do I know if I have junkware?

-Junkware may not be easy to spot but here are some signs your device needs to throw out some “trash”:
+Junkware may be tricky to spot.
+Still, here are some signs your device needs to throw out some “trash”:

 - Your computer takes longer to start

 - Junkware reduces your device's internal memory, so you often run out of space when you want to add new programs

 - Your computer seems cluttered, and there are a lot of programs you don’t regularly use

 - You see a new toolbar on your browser which keeps reminding you to upgrade your free trial for an unknown program

 Noticed one or more of those signs?
 Well, it’s time to take some action then.

 Now, suppose you’ve noticed that your computer is working slowly, but for some reason, there’s no free space to install Sims 4.
 What do you do then?